 Your ship will now wind its way east through several islands.
 The ice and wildlife conditions will guide your explorations of these Canadian islands.
 You will learn about Inuit history in the town of Pond Inlet.
 Lancaster Sound and Prince Leopold Island will provide plentiful opportunities for wildlife viewings.
 Polar bears, birds, and beluga whales abound.
 Your adventures will continue to overlap with parts of the lost Franklin Expedition.
 The crew will help you learn all that you want to know about the history.

-Your adventure ends in Cambridge Bay.
-Cambridge Bay is an important fishing village and you might be able to see remains from the ill-fated expedition.
-After learning some Inuit history, you will fly from here back to Edmonton, Canada.
+Your adventure ends in a small town of the Northwest Passage, for example Cambridge Bay which is an important fishing village.
+You might be able to see remains from the ill-fated expedition.
+After learning some Inuit history, you will fly from here back to Canada.

 Upcoming Trips with this Itinerary: Northwest Passage